Y45H-GitHub/retrivo/README.md

    the `latest.yml` feed file `electron-updater` reads, and — since `electron-builder.yml` sets `releaseType: release` — publishes it live immediately rather than as a draft.

-Until a release exists, the app runs fine — `checkForUpdatesAndNotify()` just finds nothing and silently no-ops.

 ### A note on the Electron version